US arrests two in connection with ‘secret’ Chinese police station in NY

-The clandestine station, run by China’s Ministry of Public Security (MPS), was announced alongside a complaint charging 34 individuals accused of working at a “troll farm” run by the MPS designed to target Chinese dissidents online.
+The clandestine station, run by China’s Ministry of Public Security (MPS), was announced alongside a complaint charging 34 individuals accused of working at a “troll farm” the MPS runs to target Chinese dissidents online.

-While it appears in some cases the office was helping Chinese citizens with services such as driver licenses, consular activities require approval by U.S. authorities, and law enforcement said Monday that the station’s employees were not registered as foreign agents.
+Although it appears the office was helping Chinese citizens with services like driver’s licenses in some cases, consular activities require approval from U.S. authorities, and law enforcement said Monday the station’s employees were not registered as foreign agents.

 Lu Jianwang and Chen Jinping are charged with conspiring to act as foreign agents, which could carry up to five years in prison, as well as obstruction of justice, which carries up to 20 years of jail time.

-Authorities are still not fully aware of all the activities at the station, located in Chinatown, as Jianwang and Jinping deleted information from their phones following initial outreach by U.S. authorities, according to authorities.
+Authorities are not fully aware of all the activities at the station, which is in Chinatown, because Jianwang and Jinping deleted information from their phones following initial outreach by U.S. authorities, according to authorities.

 “The secret police station appears to have had a more sinister use,” he said.
 “The Chinese National Police appear to have been using the station to track a U.S. resident on U.S. soil.

-China has been accused of establishing some 100 such stations around the globe, with Ireland, the Netherlands, and Spain taking actions to address them.
+China has been accused of establishing some 100 such stations across the globe, with Ireland, Netherlands, and Spain taking actions to address them.

 The case represents a significant advancement by law enforcement, with the U.S. now the first country to make arrests in connection with China’s overseas police stations.

-A separate filing brings charges against 34 Chinese nationals believed to reside in China, in connection with an online effort to “intimidate [People’s Republic of China] (PRC) dissidents residing abroad and sought to suppress the dissidents’ free speech.
+A separate filing brings charges against 34 Chinese nationals believed to live in China, in connection with an online effort to “intimidate [People’s Republic of China (PRC)] dissidents residing abroad and sought to suppress the dissidents’ free speech.”

 The case charges each with conspiracy to transmit interstate threats and conspiracy to commit interstate harassment for their role in the MSP’s “912 Special Project Working Group.”